Consultingcriminal/Room_Occupancy_Detection/README.md

   The model seems to generalise very well giving us almost accurate results,upon which future can easily be forecasted and room avalablity can be understood well in advance.

+  Data Profiling_VAR-

+ ## Performance(Considering Only LSTM Model)

+ Classification accuracy on Forecasted Dataset wrt to Test Dataset-:

+ 1.The No. of correct classication of occupancy by the model is 583 of 588

+ 2.The No. of correct classication of inoccupancy by the model is 1035 of 1041

+ ## Conclusion

+ The LSTM model albeit computationally expensive beats the statistical model hands down on a such a complex TimeSeries.
+ However,the simplicity and accuracy measure of statistical models on datasets composed of simpler trends and a defined     seasonablity cannot be ignored.

+## Acknowledgements-

+1. UCI Machine Learning Repository

+2. Analytics India

+3. Krish Naik